diegofernandezmontesinos/pokedexDFM/Vitruve Technical Test (Frontend) 454ae1e75fd343089aa1c4773106a681.md

 1. **GitHub Repository**: Upload your code to a public GitHub repository. ✅
 2. **Production URL**: Deploy your application and provide the URL for access.
-3. **README**: Include a README file with instructions on how to run the project locally.
+3. **README**: Include a README file with instructions on how to run the project locally.✅

 ### Instructions